'Mike Borrowed My Credibility And Abused It': Fired Bloomberg Campaign Workers Speak

 It adds that "thousands of people who relied on the Bloomberg campaign's promise are left to fend for themselves."

-"We want people like Mike to know, and the people in the party who benefit from Mike's philanthropy to know that it is not okay to discard us as though we're mere tools," Jethwani said.
+"We want people like Mike to know, and the people in the party who benefit from Mike's philanthropy to know that it is not OK to discard us as though we're mere tools," Jethwani said.
 "We are essential infrastructure to what results in wins for candidates up and down the ballot, again and again and again."

-Campaign manager Kevin Sheekey pointed out to NPR that staff worked 39 days on average, and were given several weeks of severance and health care through March.
+Campaign manager Sheekey pointed out to NPR that staff worked 39 days on average and were given several weeks of severance and health care through March.

-Staffers received an email late last month from campaign human resources, letting them know that they'd established a fund to cover the cost of health insurance through April.
+Staffers received an email late last month from campaign human resources, letting them know that a fund had been established to cover the cost of health insurance through April.

 "Given these extraordinary circumstances, we have worked to establish a special fund to cover the cost of COBRA through April," the unsigned email said.
 "This is aimed at those who are not able or interested in continuing on with the DNC in battleground states through the hiring effort announced on Friday, and who have not already secured replacement healthcare coverage."